Leo3418/leo3418.github.io/README.md

 Bundler](https://jekyllrb.com/docs/installation/) in your environment.

-If this is the first time you build this site in your environment, then you should run `bundle` under the this repository's root directory.
-Also, you'd better run `bundle` again if the `Gemfile.lock` file has been changed since your last run of the command.
+If this is the first time you build this site in your environment, then you should run `bundle` under the this repository's root directory to install this site's dependency gems.
+Also, you'd better run `bundle` again to update those dependencies if the `Gemfile.lock` file has been changed since your last run of the command.

 To generate the static files, run `bundle exec jekyll build`.
 By default, the static files are in the `_site/` directory under this repository's root.